abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    v.
 Once the program is uninstalled, perform the **Exercise 3 Task 1** to install and configure **Microsoft Azure AD Connect**.

    vi.
 After completing the task, restart Exercise 5 from the beginning and ensure the configuration is completed.
-If you still encounter the message Directory synchronization is enabled for this directory, but has not taken effect.
-Please wait until directory synchronization is ready in the configuration window, do not proceed further.
+If you still encounter the message **Directory synchronization is enabled for this directory, but has not taken effect.
+Please wait until directory synchronization is ready** in the configuration window, **do not proceed further**.
 This is a known issue with Microsoft, and synchronization may take up to 72 hours to complete.

 ### Task 2: Enable pass-through authentication in Microsoft Entra Connect